caseylmanus/caseylmanus.github.io/_posts/2015-04-28-ReactJS-Without-JSX.md

 For anyone that has looked at the output from the JSX compiler, then the first should be fairly familiar to you, and the second is taking advantage of the "React.DOM" helpers provided by the framework.

-This is very good, but I find it a little verbose to write without machine assistance (ie, JSX compiling).
+This is ok, but I find it a little verbose to write without machine assistance (ie, JSX compiling).
 So I set out to simplifiy it for my own purpose.
 What I quickly realized is that the method "React.createElement" takes the following arguments:

 * type:  the type of element to create, either a string for an html element, or a ReactJS class.